DataDog/build-plugins/packages/plugins/injection/README.md

 # Injection Plugin <!-- #omit in toc -->

-This is used to prepend some code to the produced bundle.<br/>
+This is used to inject some code to the produced bundle.<br/>
+Particularly useful :
-Particularly useful if you want to share some global context, or to automatically inject some SDK.
+- to share some global context.
+- to automatically inject some SDK.
+- to initialise some global dependencies.
+- ...

 It gives you access to the `context.inject()` function.

 All the injections will be resolved during the `buildStart` hook,<br/>
-so you'll have to have submitted your injection prior to that.<br/>
+so you'll have to have "submitted" your injection prior to that.<br/>
 Ideally, you'd submit it during your plugin's initialization.

+There are three positions to inject content:

+- `InjectPosition.START`: Added at the very beginning of the bundle, outside any closure.
+- `InjectPosition.MIDDLE`: Added at the begining of the entry file, within the context of the bundle.
+- `InjectPosition.END`: Added at the very end of the bundle, outside any closure.

+There are three types of injection:

 ## Distant file